Contact Us for a Free Consultation (213) 542-0979

 Extradition Warrants in California

-In other words, if they grab the wrong person and then try to move them into California for example, obviously that person is going to want to say, no I don't want to go to California.
-I don't want to be extradited.
+In other words, if they grab the wrong person and then try to move them into California, that person will want to say, no, I don't want to go to California.
+I don't want to be deported.
 The warrant's not for me.
 I'm not the person.

 So, they would be entitled to an identity hearing to prove whether or not they're the person.
-If it can be shown that they're not the person, then they're not going to be extradited and will be released and obviously, they'd better hire an attorney to figure out the whole extradition issue so they don't have this problem again.
+If it can be shown that they're not the person, then they're not going to be deported and will be released.
+In this process, the attorney plays a crucial role in presenting evidence and arguments to prove the defendant's identity.
+And obviously, they'd better hire an attorney to figure out the whole extradition issue so they don't have this problem again.

-If you are actually the person that they're trying to find and you know you have a warrant and you're in California or in another location or you're their family member and you know they have a warrant, in my opinion, why waste the time of doing an identity hearing.
+If you are the person they're trying to find, and you know you have a warrant.
+You're in California or another location or their family member.
+You know they have a warrant; in my opinion, why waste time doing an identity hearing?

-You might as well just deal with the issue.
-Otherwise, you're going to burn a bunch of time in custody, ultimately just to be determined to be the person and you're going to be extradited anyway.
+You might as well deal with the issue.
+Otherwise, you're going to burn a bunch of time in custody, ultimately just to be determined to be the person, and you're going to be deported anyway.

 Let's assume somehow you can just escape and you can avoid the extradition, that's fine but you're still going to have the warrant.
-You're still going to be in a position where any future contact with law enforcement could result in an arrest and law enforcement may come and try to find you if they see that you have a warrant in their jurisdiction.
+You're still going to be in a position where any future contact with law enforcement could result in an arrest, and law enforcement may come and try to find you if they see that you have a warrant in their jurisdiction.
 So, it's usually just best to take care of everything.
+Avoiding extradition may provide temporary relief, but it does not resolve the underlying legal issue and can lead to further complications.

 Retaining a California Criminal Lawyer

-I would say your first priority is to hire a lawyer in California if you have a warrant there and you're being extradited into California from a different location.
-Let that lawyer start to make moves for you on your behalf before you even get there, speak to the prosecutor, look at any defenses that might be available.
+Your priority is to hire a lawyer in California if you have a warrant and are being deported into California from a different location.
+Let that lawyer start to make moves for you on your behalf before you even get there.
+Speak to the prosecutor and look at any defenses that might be available.

 Menu